confluentinc/event-streaming-patterns/docs/stream-processing/event-joiner.md

+---
+seo:
+  title: Event Joiner
+  description: A stream of events can be enhanced with lookup data by joining the stream with a table
+---

 # Event Joiner

-Event streams may need to join with a table or another stream to provide more comprehensive details.
+[Event Streams](../event-stream/event-stream.md) may need to be joined (i.e., enriched) with a [Table](../table/state-table.md) or another stream to provide more comprehensive details about their respective [Events](../event/event.md).

 ## Problem

-How can I enrich an event stream?
+How can I enrich an event stream or table with additional context?

 ## Solution